radostink222/radostink222/README.md

 - 👀 I’m interested in always trying to help people who are in needs
 - 🌱 I’m currently learning to code to get more helpfull
 - 💞️ I’m looking to collaborate on everything crypto related
-- 📫 How to reach me, you reach me on discord: rk222#3382
+- 📫 How to reach me, you reach me on discord: rk222#3382 , also on twitter @Radostink222

 <!---
 radostink222/radostink222 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.